Want to learn German with podcasts? You're in the right place. Podcasts can be an excellent German learning tool.

 Why's that?
 Well, here are a few reasons:

-If you're ready to build your vocabulary with some real-life expressions, check out these top 10 podcasts for beginner and intermediate learners!
+If you're ready to build your vocabulary with some real-life expressions, check out these 10 best learn German podcasts for beginner and intermediate learners!

 You're sure to find something to suit you and help you build up those all important German listening skills.